×

 We asked expats in Girona what banks they use and there advice about banking.
 They advised:

 "Expats considering retiring in Girona should be aware of several factors before making the move.
 Firstly, it is essential to research the cost of living, which can vary depending on the area and lifestyle choices.
 Housing costs, utilities, groceries, and transportation should all be taken into account when budgeting for retirement.
 Healthcare is another important consideration, as Spain has a high-quality public healthcare system.
 Expats should research their eligibility for public healthcare or consider purchasing private health insurance to ensure they have access to medical services.
 Language can be a barrier for some expats, as the primary languages spoken in Girona are Catalan and Spanish.
 It is advisable to learn at least basic Spanish to help with daily interactions and make the transition smoother.
 The climate in Girona is generally mild, with warm summers and cool winters.
 Expats should be prepared for this type of weather and consider how it may affect their lifestyle and activities.
 Girona offers a rich cultural scene, with numerous festivals, museums, and historical sites to explore.
 Expats should take the time to immerse themselves in the local culture and traditions to fully enjoy their retirement experience.
 It is also essential to understand the Spanish tax system and how it may affect retirement income.
 Expats should consult with a financial advisor or tax professional to ensure they are compliant with all tax obligations.
 Finally, it is crucial to establish a social network and make connections with both locals and other expats.
-Joining clubs, attending events, and participating in community activities can help create a sense of belonging and make the transition to retirement in Girona more enjoyable," remarked one expat who made the move to Girona.
+Joining clubs, attending events, and participating in community activities can help create a sense of belonging and make the transition to retirement in Girona more enjoyable," wrote one member in Girona.

 Will I be able to find a job in Girona?